AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-performance.md

 Performance (or the lack of it) is one of the first things that your users notice, so as with any application with a user interface, performance is of key importance.
 To optimize the performance of your CQ installation you need to monitor various attributes of the instance and its behavior.

-For information about how to perform performance monitoriing, see [Monitoring Performance](/help/sites-deploying/monitoring-and-maintaining.md#monitoring-performance).
+For information about how to perform performance monitoring, see [Monitoring Performance](/help/sites-deploying/monitoring-and-maintaining.md#monitoring-performance).

 The problems that cause performance issues are often difficult to track down, even when their effects are easy to see.